 28 Oct Climbing Rucu Pichincha, Quito Ecuador

 Last Saturday my legs were aching for hiking.
 My boyfriend and I couldn’t find anything closer than Rucu Pichincha, which is just a couple of minutes from our apartment in Quito.
 The volcano is over 4696 meters above the sea!
 You might think that is a crazy altitude, yes it is.
-However, Quito is already on 2850 meters above the sea, and I am already used to that altitude.
+However, Quito is already at 2850 meters above the sea, and I am already used to that altitude.

 Altitude sickness can be a pain in the ass!
 When I first moved here in January 2015 I had altitude sickness for basically a month!
 I have no idea why, maybe it could be because I have always lived near the sea.
 I was nauseous, dizzy and tired.
 Luckily I have passed that now!
 This is a picture of the view from the Teleferiqo, which is a cable cart you can take to get to the volcano or just see the view.
 The cable cart cost $8,50 and you can’t lose your ticket, if you do, you risk of not getting down!
 You could walk the whole way and skip the cable cart, it might take you around three hours to get to the Teleferiqo.